 #1 Carrier Face Oils

 Regarding face oils, there are two main reasons they help acne.
 The first is that they help regulate your sebum production.
-Some experts even believe that oil-free products may increase acne because the skin overcompensates and gets out of balance.
+Some experts even believe that oil-free products may actually increase acne because the skin overcompensates and gets out of balance.

-The second reason face oils may help acne is because they repair and strengthen your skin barrier.
+The second reason face oils may help acne is because they strengthen and repair your skin barrier.
 When you have a damaged skin barrier, the PH becomes abnormal, bacteria and fungus can easily penetrate, water loss and dehydration occur, and acne increases.
 Unfortunately, this can become a vicious cycle because people often try to 'cure' their acne with more acids, more washing, and more exfoliation – making the barrier damage worse and the breakouts worse.

 #2 Neem (Azadirachta indica) Oil

 Neem has anti-inflammatory, antibacterial, and anti-fungal properties.
 In fact (don't let this freak you out), neem oil works as a natural pesticide!
 It's not the most glamourous oil as the odour is pungent, and the colour can be quite brown.
 Still, many swear by its effectiveness for clearing acne and improving scars.